coffiasd/hexo-blog/source/_posts/make-a-swap-using-pancake-smart-router-in-solidity-contract.md

 ## soldity

-Let's go dive into the deep.Firstly we need set a swap amount, eg:0.01 BUSD, an wed need a min out amount as well.The last parameter is path which means the path of swap tokens.When we swap busd to cake we can find a pool consist of busd and cake。So the path is simple.For some other tokens maybe the path is a litte bit longer.We have to use two or three or more pools to get the token we want.In the pancakeswap front-end page , it returns a path before we make the swap.In the solidity code we have to do it ourself.We have to get the optimal path before we make the swap.Let's dive into the pancakeswap smart router code.
+Let's go dive into the deep.Firstly we need set a swap amount, eg:0.01 BUSD, an wed need a min out amount as well.The last parameter is path which means the path of swap tokens.When we swap busd to cake we can find a pool consist of busd and cake。So the path is simple.For some other tokens maybe the path is a litte bit longer.We have to use two or three or more pools to get the token we want.
+In the pancakeswap front-end page , it returns a path before we make the swap.
+In the solidity code we have to do it ourself.We have to get the optimal path before we make the swap.Let's dive into the pancakeswap smart router code.

 ```javascript
 interface PancakeRouter {